 As you can see, the Trails Collection is likely to be a pretty attractive option for just about any Thousand Trails member, regardless of your membership type, as it automatically expands your camping access by 110 parks ON TOP of what you already have included in your membership, no matter which kind you have.

-What I find interesting is that even people with a single annual Zone Camping Pass (a single Zone/region costs $615 per year as at January 2021) will be able to add the 110 Trails Collection (Encore) parks NATIONALLY onto their membership.
+What I find interesting is that even those with a single annual Zone Camping Pass (one Zone/region costs $630 per year as at February 2022) will be able to add the 110 Trails Collection (Encore) parks NATIONALLY onto their membership.
 This makes for a pretty incredible deal.
-But remember, if you want longer stays (up to 21 nights) and have the ability to go park-to-park with no time out of the TT system, you will want to consider an upgrade option, like the Elite, VIP, Platinum etc and while these are more expensive (usually in the thousands) they are still very worthwhile for people who get a lot of use out their membership, as we do.
+But remember, if you want longer stays (up to 21 nights) and have the ability to go park-to-park with no time out of the Thousand Trails system, you will want to consider an upgrade option, like the Elite, Elite Connections, Adventure (or VIP, Platinum if resale) etc and while these are more expensive (usually in the thousands) they are still very worthwhile for people who get a lot of use out their membership, as we do.

 UPDATE: In 2020, Thousand Trails introduced the Adventure Membership, with the exclusive Trails Collection PLUS add-on.
 This gives you the the ability to book Trails Collection (Encore) parks 90 days in advance and stay up to 21 nights and also move directly from park to park.
 This is a HUGE benefit for those who travel extensively and like to stay at Thousand Trails / Encore parks a lot.